 You can see an example of this nutrition that is provided by the Turkey-based topper below.

-Thanks to this impressive nutrition, this topper could be used to greatly enhance the nutritional value of some lower-cost dry dog food recipes from other brands.
+Thanks to this impressive nutrition, with protein and fat proportions summing to over 90%, this topper could be used to greatly enhance the nutritional value of some lower-cost dry dog food recipes from other brands.

 Flaxseed is the most abundant ingredient in Dinovite’s core supplement range.
 Flaxseed is a regular addition to traditional dog food recipes, especially in premium and luxury brands.